Battle formulas

 - Selectors

 0x10..=0x83.
 Beyond the status / buff / damage cases, these handle stat-up animations, status-clear, queue-end markers, and multi-target item slots.
-Mostly read-only ramps that don't affect game balance. - Stat-field semantics inside
+Mostly read-only ramps that don't affect game balance. - The monster record is fully decoded - all six stat halfwords, the element id (

 +0xF4has the documented MP-half / MP-quarter / HP-cap / MP-cap bits plus the0x10/0x20impact-step modifiers.
 The full per-character map comes out of save-data inspection.